mcc-us/ea/_questions/q-40questions-filing-status.md

 Jackie and Keoni are divorced and their 10-year-old daughter lives with Jackie.
 Keoni pays child support to Jackie.
 Jackie is trying to decide if she qualifies to file as Head of Household.
 What expense should she NOT include when calculating if she pays more than half the cost of keeping up the home?

-A. The cost of textbooks for her daughter. correct
+A. The cost of textbooks for her daughter.
 B. Property taxes on the home.
 C. Mortgage interest.
 D. Food eaten at home.